pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 We haven't heard from you in a while, and we want to make sure everything is okay.

 We'd love your feedback:
-â€¢ How was your last experience with us? â€¢ Is there anything we could have done better? â€¢ What would bring you back?
+• How was your last experience with us?
+• Is there anything we could have done better?
+• What would bring you back?

 We're here to help.
 If there's anything we can do, please let us know.